mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 cd hello-world
 ```

-Your project filesystem structure on your file system will look like this:
+Your project filesystem structure on your file system will look like the following `tree` output.
+You can see the demo source in `src/main.m` along with more generated content:

 ```
 hello-world